lxc86739795/lxc86739795.github.io/MVP.md

 [2] Zheng Tang, Milind Naphade, Ming-Yu Liu, Xiaodong Yang, Stan Birchfield, Shuo Wang, Ratnesh Kumar, David C. Anastasiu, Jenq-Neng Hwang: CityFlow: A City-Scale Benchmark for Multi-Target Multi-Camera Vehicle Tracking and Re-Identification.
 CVPR 2019: 8797-8806

 [3] Yihang Lou, Yan Bai, Jun Liu, Shiqi Wang, Lingyu Duan: VERI-Wild: A Large Dataset and a New Method for Vehicle Re-Identification in the Wild.
 CVPR 2019: 3235-3243

+# Acknowledgement
+This dataset is built with the support of Prof. Chenggang Yan and his students at Hangzhouy Dianzi University.

+This dataset is named MVP with 24K images to pay tribute to the great basketball player [Kobe Bryant](https://en.wikipedia.org/wiki/Kobe_Bryant).